• Skip to primary navigation

 3. Freedom of private ownership and profit in the Limited sense.

-In the mixed economy, freedom is given but the government keeps a check on the mis utilisation of resources.
+In a mixed economy, freedom is given but the government keeps a check on the misutilization of resources.

 2. Reduction in Economic Inequalities

-In this system to reduce economic inequalities, the government receives income by imposing the tax on the rich and spending the obtained income to make the facility available to poor people.
+In this system to reduce economic inequalities, the government receives income by imposing a tax on the rich and spending the obtained income to make the facility available to poor people.

 Due to this, the inequalities in the distribution of wealth remain under control in society.